uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 <img src="{attach}images/bad-1-article.png" alt="bad-layout-5" width="600"/>
 <img src="{attach}images/bad-2-article.png" alt="bad-layout-6" width="600"/>

-All this is to say, small adjustments that satisfy the CSS restrictions are not a good way to get all possible marks for this assignment.
+All this is to say, small adjustments, even if they satisfy the CSS restrictions are not a good way to get all possible marks for this assignment.
+If you find yourself arguing that technically X makes it a different layout, you're unlikely to get credit for making a different layout.

 # Restrictions